inpefess/IMDBRatingPrediction/README.md

 I used 10-fold cross-validation on a training set (80% of input data).
 20% of input dat formed test set for final model estimation.

-* MSE on training set 1.5912
-* MSE on testing set: 1.6995
+* RMSE: 1.3036
+* Mean absolute error: 1.0259
+* Median absolute error: 0.8547

 ### XGBoost

 Optimal model had 800 estimators with maximal depth of intercation being equal to 10.

-I used 3-fold cross-validation on a training set (80% of input data).
-20% of input dat formed test set for final model estimation.
+I used 3-fold cross-validation on a training set (60% of input data).
+40% of input dat formed test set for final model estimation.

-* MSE on training set 0.0110
-* MSE on testing set: 0.5748
+* RMSE: 0.7232
+* Mean absolute error: 0.4695
+* Median absolute error: 0.2818